-Molina maintains access to care standards and processes for ongoing monitoring of access to health care (including behavioral health care) provided by contracted PCPs (adult and pediatric) and participating specialists (to include OB/GYN, behavioral health Providers, and high volume and high impact specialists).
+Molina maintains access to care standards and processes for ongoing monitoring of access to health care provided by contracted PCPs and participating specialists.
+Providers surveyed include OB/GYN (high-volume specialists) Oncologist (high-impact specialists), and behavioral health Providers.
 Providers are required to conform to the Access to Care appointment standards listed below to ensure that health care services are provided in a timely manner.
-The standards are based on 90 percent availability for Emergency Services and 90 percent or greater for all other services.
+The standards are based on 80 percent availability for Emergency Services and 80 percent or greater for all other services.
 The PCP or their designee must be available 24 hours a day, seven days a week to Members.